February 19, 2017

 - In Triggering section choose – All pages.

 Hit save and test it.
 The best way to check the tag is to use Chrome extension – Twitter Pixel Helper.
 You can read more about it in the official Twitter knowledge base.
 P.S.
 It might take up to 24 hours for the tag status to change to verified in Twitter Ads account.

 Done!
 You have installed Twitter’s remarketing tag.
 From now on, all visitors of your website will receive a 3rd party cookie from Twitter, thus your remarketing audience (a.k.a.
 Tailored audience) will grow.
 When those visitors with cookies browse Twitter, they’ll see your ads.

 Actually, you can take Twitter marketing even further by implementing conversion tracking.
 Learn more about it in the next blog post –Twitter Conversion Tracking with Google Tag Manager.

 TWITTER Tracking Pixel: THINGS TO KEEP IN MIND

-I will not go into details how to setup the actual ad campaign in Twitter.
+I will not go into details how to set up the actual ad campaign on Twitter.
 You can watch this video instead:

 That’s it!
 You have successfully installed Twitter tracking pixel with Google Tag Manager.
 It’s actually a pretty easy thing to do but very powerful.
 Having pixel installed on your website will enable you to grow remarketing lists and show ads to them in particular.